dxaviud/dxaviud/README.md

 A lock-camera system that uses machine learning and computer vision to detect masks and calculate person-to-person distances.
 If safety conditions are met, the lock is unlocked automatically.
 This is a project I created with 4 four other students from my cohort.
 It uses TensorFlow and OpenCV to analyze images.

 ### [chess](https://github.com/dxaviud/chess)
 I created this from scratch a while back.
-I have video demos of its main features on my website.
+I have video demos of its main features on my [porfolio website](https://dxaviud.github.io).
 All of it is completely original (except some image assets which I've borrowed and modified).
 I might redo the saving feature to use object streams (it currently just writes/reads to/from a text file).

 ### [ultimate-tictactoe](https://github.com/dxaviud/ultimate-tictactoe)
 This is somewhat similar to my chess repository, but I made it more recently.
 Like my chess project, this one has a GUI.